peterlevi/image-clustering/README.md

 ## Running

-Put images to cluster inside an `data/images` subfolder of the folder where you are running the script.
+Put images to cluster inside a `data/images` subfolder of the folder where you are running the script.
 Then run with:

 ```commandline
 ./cluster.py